sanderele1/dat500-sansar-v2/README.md

 **Combiner & Reducer**

 The combiner and reducer both group the candidate bases into a single list, essentially combining the "votes" from the mapper.
-Once the reducer is finished running, we'll have all our base positions as our keys, and all matching
+Once the reducer is finished running, we'll have all our base positions as our keys, and all matching bases as values.

 Actual code for the combiner and reducer: